dennisimoo/CallMate/README.md

-# Voxio - AI Phone Call Assistant
+# Plektu - AI Phone Call Assistant

-Voxio is an application that connects users with intelligent AI assistants through phone calls.
+Plektu is an application that connects users with intelligent AI assistants through phone calls.
 Built with React, FastAPI, and advanced AI technologies, it allows you to have natural conversations on any topic simply by entering your phone number.

 ## ✨ Features